 • Servicer must track suspended payments separately to maintain accurate investor reporting

 Verdict: Best for short-term, verifiable hardship where the borrower’s income recovers on a predictable timeline.
-Review the full framework in Crafting Win-Win Forbearance Agreements.
+See red flags to watch during workout negotiations before committing to forbearance terms.

 3. Repayment Plan